jonathanchancey/stacks/README.md

 ### Terraform - `terraform`

-I use Terraform for DNS and "quick" VM Provisioning
+For DNS and VM Provisioning

-Proxmox isn't really suited for Terraform but at least it's better than ClickOps

 ### Proxmox